 If God had not created Shavuot, the Day of Pentecost—if that day had been a mistake—then why would He have chosen it for such a momentous occasion?

-Surely God is more intentional than that.
-Surely He not only established Shavuot, the Day of Pentecost, but deemed that day fitting to impart His Holy Spirit…
+God is intentional.
+He established Shavuot, and deemed that day fitting to impart His Holy Spirit–the Day of Pentecost…

 If we think that Shavuot and Pentecost are unimportant for Believers because…